-With more than 300 refit shipyards worldwide, the decision of when and where to book a superyacht refit is by no means an easy one.
+With more than 300 refit shipyards worldwide, the decision of where and when to book a superyacht refit is by no means an easy one.

 With help from Marine Group Boat Works, Yachting Pages explores the world of superyacht refits, from why you need a refit and what the yards offer, to purchasing a yacht for refit over a new construction.

 Why does my yacht need a refit?
 Scheduling your superyacht refit